csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 var number = 50;

 function addFifty() {
-  // This operation is ran because the function was called number + 50
+  // This operation is ran because the function was called below number + 50

   // This will return 100